 You’re not wrong to ask why.

-Maybe it’s because of the climate, although if we get any cold weather (under 35°F), it happens right about now.
+Maybe it’s because of our warm sunny climate – although if we get any cold weather (under 35°F), it happens right about now.

-Interesting thinking, especially if you’re gonna shell out cash for a nice tree.
+Interesting timing, especially when you’re gonna shell out for a nice tree to celebrate.

 Where Arbor Day came from

 It should be obvious to everyone by now why trees are good.